Slendolan/StevesFightClub/docs/status.md

 ```
 old_q = q_table[prev_s][prev_a]
 new_q = old_q + alpha * (reward + gamma * max(q_table[current_state]) - old_q)

+alpha is the learning rate
+gamma is the discount factor
 ```

 The states, which we detail below, are very general states; however, there is still some overlap between different states (i.e. if a mob is close, there might be some actions the agent should prefer to take regardless of its position).
 The way the update function is now, two different states will have completely different learning, independent of each other.
 We hope to improve the update function by "leaking" the well rewarded actions to other similar states, at some rate we can control.
 For example, if the agent achieves a high reward for attacking when a mob is close, this high reward can be applied to other slots of the Q table that also have the mob close.
 This will potentially increase the rate at which the agent can learn.